 Supporting Emerging Artists

-As part of our mission, we support and host visual and literary artists of all kinds who are influenced by a sense of place, including the natural world and humankind’s place in it.
-We offer two major programs to support emerging artists:
+As part of our mission, we support and host visual and literary artists and scholars of all kinds who are influenced by a sense of place, including the natural world and humankind’s place in it.
+Our art-related programming continues the Mellons’ long history of generous support at the intersection of the arts and the environment.

 Artist in Residence

-The Artist in Residence (AiR) Program is a new component of OSGF's emerging programming, yet continues the Mellons’ long history of generous support for the arts and the environment.
-It provides the opportunity for artists and writers to pursue and accomplish their own creative endeavors in a beautiful rural environment.
+The Artist in Residence (AiR) Program provides the opportunity for artists and writers to pursue and accomplish their own creative endeavors in a beautiful rural environment.
 Our hope is for artists to be inspired by each other, our 700-acre landscape, our historic gardens, and the Library's collection of rare books on plants, landscape and gardens.

 All artist residents are provided a stipend, housing accommodation, and 24-hour access to studio space on the Oak Spring estate in Upperville, Virginia (see slideshow; additional images forthcoming).